 Many students decide that they want to have a slogan that students can remember them by.
-Think about slogans used by political parties and political figures, such as Obama's 2008 'yes we can'.
-This was effective as it made a clear link to what people wanted and was simple enough to be repeated time and again.
-Another popular choice is to link your slogan to your name, which will help with recognition when students vote.
+A popular choice is to link your slogan to your name, which will help with recognition when students vote.
 If you think hard enough, almost any name can be made into a slogan.
 Examples from Worcester and further afield include: